 As I stop and evaluate my own habits and talk with pastors, creatives and volunteers who serve the Church, I have come to the growing awareness that there is an unspoken myth creeping into the North American church culture that creativity is the most important thing.
 That resources equate results and that technology trumps transformation.
 Of course no one would openly admit that to be true within their specific ministry, but as I take a moment to examine my own patterns and carefully listen to the concerns, longings, and goals of others, it has become more and more apparent that this myth is beginning to take root within the Christian creative community and is growing stronger.

 There is no question that God, the Creator, has created us in His image, and as a result, each one of us carries the ability to create, design, think, strategize, problem solve, build and transform what was into what could be.
 This gift has allowed the church to leverage the unchanging truth of God’s Word in such a way that connects to today’s constantly changing culture.
 It builds bridges over the deepest of waters, reconnecting the hope of mankind to the heart of God.

 The challenge comes, however, when we place more weight in leveraging our creativity than we do in embracing our Creator.

-Soon, our passion and joy is replaced with burnout and fatigue, and we are left with this longing in our soul, “When did I loose my way?”
+Soon, our passion and joy are replaced with burnout and fatigue, and we are left with this longing in our soul, “When did I lose my way?”
 “When did this begin to feel like a burden?”
 “When is this going to change?”